 - Conference "Dehumanization: New Approaches to the Politics of Human Nature" (Budapest, 6-8 Apr, 2016).

 Selected recent draft papers, talks, media appearance and other news (for older news from 2015-16, scroll down to File attachements and see the Archive):

-- Book: The book on human nature is now contracted to be published with MIT Press.
-If you want to participate in the final pre-publication revision process (as an open peer reviewer), drop her a line.
+- The book on human nature is now contracted to be published with MIT Press.

 - Panel discussion: "Crises of political communication: misleading public speech and how to deal with it", as part of the World Press Freedom Day at CEU, 03 May 17.